cello-proj/cello/docs/cli/cello.md

-## argo-cloudops
+## cello

-argo-cloudops is the command line interface to Cello
+cello is the command line interface to Cello

 ```
-argo-cloudops [command]
+cello [command]
 ```

 ### Options